Boards Index › General discussion › Getting serious › Wel said, 90 year old lady

 in your dreams did I say that lol

-still an issue . we have made a democratic decision and we will be made to suffer for it ( EU has openly said so ) however already we have back peddling by government e.g. immigration not to be restricted for at least 5 years. all ongoing EU rules etc to be adopted and so on. we have to start wondering if with new government in few years time . no real changes to immigration control etc another referendum will be held . having suffered badly by leaving made to go cap in hand to EU asking to rejoin? thus allowing EU to say it was right all along and remainers pushing leaving voters to set aside any thought of self governance or independence as economic needs outweigh sovereignty and desire for freedom etc. one tries not to be cynical but wonder if government is quietly paving way for UK ltd to fail after leaving in order to do vote right way? after all didn’t we see Ireland having to vote again and again until it voted ‘ correctly’. :negative:
+8 April, 2017 at 10:50 pm #1032395still an issue . we have made a democratic decision and we will be made to suffer for it ( EU has openly said so ) however already we have back peddling by government e.g. immigration not to be restricted for at least 5 years. all ongoing EU rules etc to be adopted and so on. we have to start wondering if with new government in few years time . no real changes to immigration control etc another referendum will be held . having suffered badly by leaving made to go cap in hand to EU asking to rejoin? thus allowing EU to say it was right all along and remainers pushing leaving voters to set aside any thought of self governance or independence as economic needs outweigh sovereignty and desire for freedom etc. one tries not to be cynical but wonder if government is quietly paving way for UK ltd to fail after leaving in order to do vote right way? after all didn’t we see Ireland having to vote again and again until it voted ‘ correctly’.

 Now that would be nice, another referendum and us going back.